SynicallyEvil/PurgatoryVelocity/README.md

 # 🧨 PurgatoryVelocity

 **PurgatoryVelocity** is a Velocity proxy plugin that replaces traditional bans by redirecting punished players to a configurable "purgatory" server for a specified time.
-Instead of being locked out, players are sent to limbo.

 ---